subikshats2025-stud/smart-peace-lily/README.md

 The code uses `1234` and `2404` as the practical ADC thresholds.
 The lux values were used to vary the simulated light level, while the threshold comparison is performed using the LDR's ADC output.

-## 6. Custom Condition and Overall Plant Status
+## 6. Custom Condition, Trend Analysis and Overall Plant Status

-The system includes a custom condition:
+The system includes a custom multi-parameter condition:

-`Soil Moisture < 30% AND Humidity ≥ 40%`
+`Soil Moisture < 30% AND Humidity > 70%`

-This identifies dry soil despite adequate air humidity and produces:

-`DRY_SOIL_ADEQUATE_HUMIDITY`
+This identifies a moisture imbalance where the soil is dry despite humid surrounding air.
+Instead of immediately recommending watering, the system reports:

+`MOISTURE IMBALANCE DETECTED`

-`Action: WATER_PLANT`
+`Action: Check soil/root condition`

+The system also compares the current soil-moisture value with the previous reading.
+If soil moisture changes from below 30% to 30% or above, the system reports `PLANT CONDITION: IMPROVING`.
+If it changes from 30% or above to below 30%, it reports `PLANT CONDITION: DETERIORATING`.

-The overall status starts as `HEALTHY` and changes to `NEEDS_ATTENTION` if any monitored parameter is outside its acceptable range.
-This gives the user one clear plant-level result instead of interpreting every reading separately.
+The overall status starts as `HEALTHY` and changes to `NEEDS_ATTENTION` if any monitored parameter is outside its acceptable range or the custom moisture-imbalance condition is detected.

 ## 7. MQTT Communication